 This page has free information on:

-First, you can get all the forms and guidance notes for free from any branch of the Family Court or the Court Service website (see panel on the right), so there is no need to pay someone for it.
+First, you can get all the forms and guidance notes for free from any branch of the Family Court or the Court Service website (see the section at the bottom), so there is no need to pay someone for it.

 You will need to find a branch of the Family Court near your home or work (or you can choose one anywhere in England or Wales).
 Branches of the Family Court in smaller towns are sometimes less busy and the process may be dealt with faster than in the large urban centres or at the Central Family Court in London.
 The Ministry of Justice Court Finder section lets you choose “divorce” or “civil partnership” in the box “Search by areas of law”, which then shows you a list of branches in your area.
 For a civil partnership dissolution previously only the courts in the following locations were authorised and it is possible that if you try to hand in your application elsewhere, the court staff will ask you to go to one of these branches: